 Hager Commercial Installations - Protection against electric shock

 An additional requirement for the protection against electric shock is to specify RCDs where they are needed.
-415.1.1 recognises that RCDs with a rated residual operating current up to 30mA and an operating time not exceeding 40ms at a residual current of 5 provides additional protection for ac systems if the basic or fault protection fails, or against carelessness by the end user.
+415.1.1 recognizes that RCDs with a rated residual operating current up to 30mA and an operating time not exceeding 40ms at a residual current of 5 provide additional protection for AC systems if the basic or fault protection fails, or against carelessness by the end user.

 Hager Commercial Installations - Socket outlets